 Hayden Yakola ’21, who took the course, says the students’ lessons focused on those unique geological conditions.
 “One of the days we visited both the Hellisheidi Geothermal Power Plant and the Ljosafoss Hydroelectric Power Station to learn about how Iceland gets most of its electricity and power from these sources with little reliance on fossil fuels.”

-Yakola, an Economic-Finance major, says the experience in Iceland and his interest in sustainability persuaded him to add a Liberal Studies Major in Earth, Environment and Global Sustainability.
-“Iceland is a prime example of sustainability and how an economy and country should operate, so I was excited to see not only the country’s amazing geological features but also how the culture interacted with the environment.”
+Yakola, an Economic-Finance major with an interest in sustainability, says, “Iceland is a prime example of sustainability and how an economy and country should operate, so I was excited to see not only the country’s amazing geological features but also how the culture interacted with the environment.”

-Tiara Obey ’21, a Management major and Liberal Studies Major in Earth, Environment and Global Sustainability, says the Iceland course strengthened her knowledge of how the earth’s geologic systems work.
+Tiara Obey ’21, a Management major, says the Iceland course strengthened her knowledge of how the earth’s geologic systems work.
 “In these scientific fields, many concepts can be hard to visualize,” she says.
 “I remember in past years learning about tectonic plates--how they move apart, slide and clash together, but who can actually picture what that looks like?
 After visiting Iceland, I can.”

 It’s no surprise, given that she and her classmates snorkeled through a crack between two of the earth’s tectonic plates.
 “Swimming through them helped to put into perspective for me how massive these plates are and how they slowly move over time, at a rate undetectable by the human eye.”

 A boat trip to the Jökulsárlón glacier made a memorable impression on both students.